ABDcan/Project-Pratilipi/readme.md

-This project is an e-commerce system consisting of three microservices for User, Product, and Order management, with a GraphQL gateway to interact with all of them.
+This project consists of three microservices for User, Product, and Order management, with a GraphQL gateway to interact with all of them.
 The services communicate using RabbitMQ for event-driven architecture, and MongoDB is used for persistent storage.

 ## Microservices